This is the ultimate guide to a House Deposit when buying in Queensland.

 Read More: First Home Owners Grant QLD

-When you need to pay LMI is determined by your lender.
-(Remember its an insurance that protects the banks)
+At what point you need to pay LMI is determined by your lender.
+(Remember, it’s insurance that protects the banks).

-In some circumstances, the cost will be paid as a lump sum up front, while other lenders will allow it to be added onto your home loan.
-In the case of the latter, you will then pay interest on the LMI too.
+Sometimes, the cost will be paid as a lump sum upfront, while other lenders will allow it to be added to your home loan.
+In the case of the latter, you will pay interest on the LMI too.

 As a guide for a $500,000 home loan that you’ve saved a $50,000 deposit on, LMI could cost over $10,000.
-Your loan to value ratio will be looked at, and the higher your loan is, the more LMI you will have to pay.
+Your loan-to-value ratio will be examined, and the higher your loan is, the more LMI you will have to pay.

-Understanding how a lender calculates LMI is essential as well as being aware of estimated costs so that you can weigh up what to do.
+Understanding how a lender calculates LMI and being aware of estimated costs is essential so that you can weigh what to do.

-Many first home buyers contemplate whether it is best to wait until they have a higher deposit or to buy earlier and pay LMI.
+Many first-home buyers contemplate whether it is best to wait until they have a higher deposit or to buy earlier and pay LMI.
+Which option is better?

-Would you prefer to get into the property market sooner, or wait and be more financially secure?
+The simple answer is that it comes down to your personal goals.
+Would you prefer to get into the property market sooner or wait and be more financially secure?

-There’s no right answer because it depends on your goals and requirements.
+There’s no single answer because it depends on your goals and requirements.

-8. Tips to Buying with a Low House Deposit in QLD
+8. Tips for buying with a low house deposit in QLD

 Clear Credit History